Lists (Arrays)

 Using the Size of a List

-Explicitly picking selecting the first item from a List
+Explicitly selecting the first item from a List

 This is why Step Outputs for Lists will still show up in data pickers that only accept a single item.
 You'll see a 'First result' entry that lets you pick the very first result.